dburian/transformer_document_embedding/log/evaluation_environment.md

     - it should work with all transformers in HF out of the box
     - it has documentation (though hard to navigate)
     - caching

+- Naming: baseline vs experimental_model

+I've came back and forth on this.
+Experimental model is more descriptive.
+It says right away it is a model that is experimented with.
+Baseline has additional meaning that it serves as a basic threshold which is supposed to be surpassed by another model.
+Which does not really make sense.